Mikhan-TMP/training/README.md

 - **Password Configuration**: Users can configure their passwords, including the ability to change their existing passwords for added security.
 The system provides guidance on creating strong passwords and includes password recovery options.

-The User Management System is built with a focus on security, usability, and flexibility, making it an essential tool for managing user accounts effectively.
+The User Management System is built with a focus on security, usability, and flexibility, making it an essential tool for managing user accounts effectively!

 ## Table of Contents